-No matter how much you love being a parent, there may come a day when you feel like you’re overwhelmed by the demands of life, your job, and your family, but you feel like you need to soldier through rather than admit you might need to talk to someone about your anxiety.
-Or perhaps you’re a new parent and you’re worried that you don’t quite have the hang of this “parenting” thing; best just to struggle through and deal with it as well as you can, right?
+No matter how much you love being a parent, there can be days when you’re overwhelmed by the demands of life, such as your job, and your family, but you feel the need to keep going rather than admit you might need to talk to someone about your anxiety.
+Or perhaps you’re a new parent and you’re worried that you don’t quite have the hang of this “parenting” thing and are embarrassed to ask for help.

-Yet this inability to ask for help — whether it’s simple advice or support from other parents in your community — can build up to have negative results on both your own well-being and your relationship with your kids.
+This hesitation to ask for help — whether it’s simple advice or support from other parents in your community — can build up to have negative effects on both your well-being and your relationship with your kids.
 There might come a time that you realize you need to ask for help, for both your own happiness and that of your children.

-For many people who take pride in their independence and competence, it can be tough to admit that they might need help once.
-When you add children to this equation, the chance that you may need assistance multiplies.
+For many people who take pride in their independence and competence, it can be tough to admit that they might need help occasionally epically with their children.
 It can still be difficult to let go of the stubborn attitude that you can do everything, especially when you want to show your kids that you’re capable of taking care of them by yourself.
-And once you pile on a refusal to admit to others that you need either mental or physical support, you could be playing with fire.
+And once you pile on a refusal to admit to others that you need either mental or physical support, the stress can increase.

 For psychological help, it’s good to first admit to yourself that you don’t need to struggle through your parental anxieties alone.
 It can be beneficial to talk to other parents in a similar situation.
 If you have the option, communicating with people who’ve been in your position can go a long way towards helping you normalize your own fears and anxieties about parenting.
 If you don’t have someone to talk to in your area, try looking for community gatherings or even parental support groups online.

-For physical support, start to look into child care workers, daycare, or even part-time help around the house.
-“Parent support comes to us from family, friends, babysitters, daycare workers, neighbors, play date groups, parent support groups and anyone who gives us help with basic caretaking responsibilities,” says The Successful Parent.
+For physical support, start looking into childcare workers, daycare, or even part-time help around the house.
+“Parent support comes to us from family, friends, babysitters, daycare workers, neighbors, playdate groups, parent support groups, and anyone who gives us help with basic caretaking responsibilities,” says The Successful Parent.
 There are many resources available to you when it comes to sharing child care responsibilities, so don’t be afraid to ask for extra help.
 It doesn’t take away what you’re capable of as a parent; if anything, it will allow you more time and energy to be the best parent you can be.

 Christie Hopkins has personal and professional ties to the Family Law industry.
 She has extensive experience working with families going through child custody disputes.
 Christie approached Family Law with attentiveness and care to ensure both parties feel valued and heard.